• Skip to primary navigation

 Handle, Ergonomics, and Pocket Clip

 The handle is constructed of sculpted slabs that stack together integrating to define the Decepticon’s distinct aesthetic.
 The two inner parts of the frame include all of the key mechanical components, like the lock and a channel for the stop pin.
 The outer scales add more width for a full feeling grip while their cutouts create counterpoints with the inner, latticed frame.
 At each end, the layers shear off at contrasting angles adding another interesting aspect to the multi-faceted design.
-Although the shapes appear to have several hard angles, the overall profile, coupled with some nice chamfering makes for a surprisingly comfortable grip.
-The only exception to this for me, is the end of the clip which can feel sharp if you hit it the wrong way.

 Custom Knife Factory Decepticon 2 Flipper and Pivot